LEE-jm96/LEE-jm96/README.md

 ### Hi there 👋

+## 😄 I am Jung-min.
+Nice to meet you.
+I'm studying front-end web developer from korea.
+Have a nice day!!

 <!--
 **LEE-jm96/LEE-jm96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.